-At Fourth Universalist, our youth program serves teens from middle school and high school.
 Our youth gather for community, spiritual deepening, sharing and social activism.
-Led by our professional Youth Coordinator and a team of trained advisers, teens are encouraged to grow as unique individuals and wrestle honestly and thoughtfully with the questions that growing up raises.
+Teens are encouraged to grow as unique individuals and wrestle honestly and thoughtfully with the questions that growing up raises.
 Youth are nurtured as leaders, invited to design and lead a Sunday morning worship, and attend conferences with other Unitarian Universalist teens.

 The second program we offer is Our Whole Lives (OWL).
-Led by trained facilitators, OWL is a wholistic, progressive, values-based program that explore sexuality for teens.
+Led by trained facilitators, OWL is a holistic, progressive, values-based program that explores sexuality for teens.
 Its goal is to dismantle stereotypes, builds self-acceptance and self-esteem, fosters healthy relationships, improves decision making, and has the potential to save lives.
 For more information, we encourage you to explore the program’s main page here.

 If you are new to Fourth Universalist and would like more information, if you would like to join our teaching team, or if you have any other questions, please feel free to reach out to DJ Cashmere, our Director of Religious Education, at email@example.com.